 The City engaged in a speed improvement analysis that identified a number of bottlenecks in the streetcar alignment(s), and strategies to resolve them.
 At this time, based on the traffic modeling speed study simulation, the streetcar is anticipated to travel at approximately 6 MPH during the PM peak, and faster at all other times of day when traffic congestion is less severe.

 A 2017 independent cost estimate anticipates a total project cost of $290.7 million including finance charges or $274.2 million excluding finance charges.
 The streetcar currently has dedicated capital funding from a local Community Facilities District (CFD) and 30 years of operational funding approved by City Council.
 The City is seeking additional funding through the Federal Small Starts Grant program, Metro’s Measure M, and public-private partnership (P3) opportunities.
 Learn more at the Cost Estimates and Funding page.

 A fare amount for the streetcar hasn't yet been decided.
 As engineering progresses and an operating plan is further developed, selecting an appropriate fare level will be a key consideration.
 Local fares for transit currently range from $0.50 (DASH) to $1.75 (Metro) per ride.

-According of the schedule approved in March 2017, streetcar construction is expected to commence in the first quarter of 2019.
+The streetcar construction is anticipated to commence in the third quarter of 2020.
 Public utility relocation is expected to begin shortly after the start of construction.
 Private utility relocation could potentially occur prior to the start of construction.